visemet/FSharp.Data.Bson/README.md

 Building
 --------

-  - Simply build `BsonTypeProvider.sln` in Visual Studio, Mono Develop, or Xamarin Studio.
+  - Simply build the `BsonProvider.sln` solution in Visual Studio, Xamarin Studio, or Mono Develop.
     You can also use the FAKE script:

       * Windows: Run _build.cmd_